mhouse1/rpi-bsp-platform/README.md

 ```
 The above command will setup the environment variables and put you inside a directory called build.

-Copy the files scripts/conf/local.conf and scripts/conf/bblayers.conf fomr this directory to build/conf/
+Copy the files scripts/conf/local.conf and scripts/conf/bblayers.conf from this directory to build/conf/

 If you want to customize the splash screen, you need to edit the psplash_git.bb recipe found in sources/poky/meta/recipes-core/psplash and add a patch to edit color.
 The edited files are found in the psplash directory of this repo.
 Do a git diff to see the changes.
 Also add a psplash-poky-img.png of whatever splash image you want to see.